gracicot/gracicot.github.io/_posts/2018-05-14-modules-macro.md

 > It breaks the goal of modules!
 You have to include!

 I think that even in a modular world, `#include`'ing should not be banned.
-There is nothing wrong by using `#include` .
+There is nothing wrong with using `#include`.
 Just like when smart pointers has been added, we didn't ban raw pointers, we are still using them, there is still a need for it.
 With modules, there is still a need for including: interacting with the preprocessor across multiple files.
 And there is nothing wrong with it.